abhijeet16/Sales-Predictor/README.md

 ```
 ---

-## CI
-This repository is powered by CI.
-The action is triggered for any push from any branch and also when a pull request is created to the main branch.
-The
-The CI has only one job, i.e. test.
-In this job
-- It builds the docker image
-- Runs the container, which also starts the FastAPI
-- All the test cases are run
-- Any fail test casse or any failed stage in the job will fail the action
-- At the end, it stops and cleans the docker container

----

 ## Logging
 Standard logging is done using `logging` library of python.
 The logs can be observed in the terminal where container is running in the logs section of running container in Docker Desktop.

 ---